JoKerDii/m6A-seq-analysis-protocol/docs/M1_Data_Preprocessing/Hisat2.md

-# HISAT2
+## Reads Alignment (HISAT2)

-[HISAT2](http://daehwankimlab.github.io/hisat2/manual/) is a fast and sensitive alignment program for mapping next-generation sequencing reads to reference genome(s) [1].
+[HISAT2](http://daehwankimlab.github.io/hisat2/manual/) is a fast and sensitive alignment program for mapping next-generation sequencing reads to reference genome(s) [6].
 We are going to use this tool to align the reads to hg19 genome, HHV8 genome, and mm10 genome, respectively.

-## Install HISAT2
+### Install HISAT2

 ```shell
 # Download and extract the latest version